 RapidMiner Studio Free Community Edition

-RapidMiner Studio is a visual data science workflow designer that accelerates the prototyping and validation of models.
+RapidMiner Studio Enterprise is a visual data science workflow designer that accelerates the prototyping and validation of models.
 It provides a visual environment for building analytics processes, as well as graphical design that makes it easy to design better models.
-Though the free version doesn’t come with the provider’s Auto Model or Turbo Prep features, it includes a 30-day free trial of the Large Edition.
+Though RapidMiner Free doesn’t come with the provider’s Auto Model or Turbo Prep features, it includes a 30-day free trial of Studio Enterprise.
 Users are granted 10,000 data rows and 1 logical processor.
 There’s a community support forum as well.

 ReportServer Community Edition